quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ### LiteralHeaderFieldWithName

-Note: also used for "Literal header field with post-base name reference"
+This is also used for "Literal header field with post-base name reference".

 ~~~ cddl
 LiteralHeaderFieldWithName = {